Legionnaires' Disease (Legionellosis) Frequently Asked Questions

-Legionellosis is a bacterial disease which may cause pneumonia.
-Fewer than 100 cases are reported each year in upstate New York.
+Legionnaires' disease (Legionellosis) is a bacterial disease which may cause pneumonia.
+Between 200 and 800 cases are reported each year in New York State, including New York City.
 Most cases occur as single isolated events.
 Outbreaks are relatively rare.

 Is this a new disease?

 No. The bacterium was first identified in 1976, but earlier cases have been confirmed as far back as 1947.